PrimaveraDeveloper/identity-server/samples/README.md

 # Samples

-This chapter includes samples that illustrate IAM concepts, common integration scenarios, customization, etc.
+This chapter includes samples, organized by theme, that illustrate IAM concepts, common integration scenarios, customization, etc.

-The samples are organized by theme.

 > The samples source code is available along with Identity Server's source code.